 Call for Proposals

-A new initiative at Gallatin, the Gallatin identity spaces, feature informal and recurring identity-based social meeting spaces for students, faculty, and staff.
+Gallatin identity spaces feature informal and recurring identity-based social meeting spaces for students, faculty, and staff.
 The goal is for members of the Gallatin community with shared identities to be able to foster sustained connection, mutual support, and potentially offer students additional mentorship opportunities.
 Meetings will be offered several times throughout the semester and have the possibility to work alongside Gallatin’s Diversity Council and ongoing conversations about inclusivity, diversity, belonging and equity.

 See below for the Identity Spaces that are offered at Gallatin.
 We encourage anybody who shares these identities and are looking for connection to join us at our upcoming meetings.
-For questions about the meeting times, email email@example.com.
+For questions about the meeting times or to propose a new identity-based social space, email email@example.com.

 Please check this website again soon for more information on dates, times, and locations of upcoming Identity Space meetings and events.